The Cable History Project

 The Cable Center’s History Project provides a bird’s eye view of the industry from its humble beginnings in rural America to the global mega-force it is today.
 We have accumulated over 320 oral and video histories from industry leaders.
 Coupled with upcoming in-house publications and rotating exhibits, The Cable Center is the place to learn about the industry’s rich history and exhilarating future.Read more...

-The Oral History Collection offers a unique source of documentation about the development of the cable industry and the current state of the industry.
+The Hauser Oral and Video History Project offers a unique source of documentation about the development of the cable industry and the current state of the industry.
 These first-hand accounts, direct from industry leaders, trace the history of cable from its beginnings to the present.

 Launched in 1985 at Pennsylvania State University, the Oral History Project is continuing in the Denver headquarters of The Cable Center...